jasonliang-dev/spry/musings.md

 - The macros `PROFILE_FUNC` and `PROFILE_BLOCK` uses `Instrument`
   (`profile.h`), which produces trace events in its constructor and destructor.

-The sync primitives (mutex, condition variables, etc), also uses RAII.
-It's a good fit for these types since copies and moves are not allowed.
-Non-copyable/moveable types removes a lot of the complexity that comes with RAII.

 ## Memory

 - General allocation with malloc/free